Automatically enroll iOS devices with Apple's Device Enrollment Program

 In Intune in the Azure portal, choose Device enrollment > Apple Enrollment > Enrollment program tokens.

-Under Create Profile, enter a Name and Description for the profile for administrative purposes.
+On the Basics page, enter a Name and Description for the profile for administrative purposes.
 Users don't see these details.
 You can use this Name field to create a dynamic group in Azure Active Directory.
 Use the profile name to define the enrollmentProfileName parameter to assign devices with this enrollment profile.
 Learn more about Azure Active Directory dynamic groups.

 For User Affinity, choose whether devices with this profile must enroll with or without an assigned user.